pmerku/smart_work/README.md

 ### Debug mode

+Debug mode includes: lldb, valgring, strace and ltrace

 You can switch to the debug version of the clang docker image by changing ``dev``  to ``debug`` in \
-the `docker-compose.yaml` file and rebuilding the image
+the `docker-compose.yaml` file and rebuild the image.

 ```
     build: